raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 When the method is invoked on an object, the most-specific version of the method is invoked.
 The other versions are available via various methods, from denoting them by absolute name (e.g. `SomeSuperclassName.prototype.foo.call(this, 'bar', 'baz')`) or using a magic keyword, `super` (e.g. `super('bar', 'baz')`).

-The canonical name for this is [Dynamic Dispatch], because the method invocation is dynamically dispatched to the most appripriate method implementation.
+The canonical name for this is [Dynamic Dispatch], because the method invocation is dynamically dispatched to the most appropriate method implementation.
 Such methods or functions are often called [virtual functions], and thus a language where methods are automatically virtual is called "virtual-by-default."

 [Dynamic Dispatch]: https://en.wikipedia.org/wiki/Dynamic_dispatch
 [virtual function]: https://en.wikipedia.org/wiki/Virtual_function

-JavaScript out of the box is very definately virtual-by-default.
+JavaScript out of the box is very definitely virtual-by-default.
 The technical opposite of a virtual-by-default language is a *static-by-default* language.
 In a static-by-default language, no matter whether the function is overridden or not, the implementation to be used is chosen at compile time based on the declared class of the receiver.

 For example, making up our own little JavaScript flavour that has manifest typing: